Sai-Srinivasan05/Avocado-Price-Prediction-Web-App-A-Machine-Learning-Approach/README.md

 # Avocado Price Prediction Web App: A Machine Learning Approach

 ## Overview
 This project is a web application for predicting avocado prices based on historical data.
 It uses machine learning, specifically a Random Forest Regressor, to predict the average price of avocados based on inputs like date, region, and avocado packaging details.
-The application is built with Flask and utilizes a pre-trained model to make predictions.
+The application is built with Flask and utilizes the pre-trained model to make predictions.

 ## Features
 - **User Input**: Users can input the date, region, and avocado packaging details (total volume, small bags, large bags, and extra-large bags).